This article is part of a larger series on Real Estate Lead Generation and Marketing.

 10. Post-event: Share Event Highlights on Social Media

-Post-real estate event marketing on social media provides interesting content to engage your followers.
-It’s an opportunity to showcase the excitement of the event for those who missed out.
-You can also show your appreciation to vendors and attendees by tagging them in your social posts on platforms like Facebook and Instagram.
+Posting event photos and videos on your social media after the event provides interesting content to engage your attendees and other followers.
+It’s also an opportunity to showcase the excitement of the event for those who missed out.
+More importantly, show your appreciation to vendors and attendees by tagging them in your social posts on platforms like Facebook and Instagram.
 This increases post reach and often results in higher engagement and shares.

-Social media posts can create demand for future real estate events.
-Leverage post-event social posts by creating social ads that extend post reach to your target audience.
-Platforms like Artur’In can manage all aspects of your digital marketing, including Facebook ads that increase return on investment (ROI) by expanding your digital reach.
-The team at Artur’In can also manage your Facebook, Twitter, and LinkedIn accounts and post every day to establish social marketing consistency and grow your audience online.
+Social media posts can drive demand for future events.
+Leverage post-event content by creating social ads that extend reach to your target audience.
+Platforms like Sprout Social can manage all aspects of your digital marketing, including real estate Facebook ads that expand your digital reach cost-efficiently.
+You can also organize your post-event content into a social media calendar so you publish posts at an effective rate.